Kathrine Irwin, DVM, DACVD

 Dr. Samantha Lockwood is a California native who has lived all over the state—from sunny San Diego to cold, wet winters near Tahoe.
 Growing up on a farm in rural northern California, Dr. Lockwood always had a love of being around furry friends.
 She was raised to work hard and care for all types of animals including the chickens, horses, sheep, dogs, cats, pigs and reptiles.
 Dr. Lockwood knew veterinary medicine would be the best career to share her passion and love for animals.

-She attended the University of California, Santa Cruz and graduated in 2006 with her Bachelor of Science in Biology.
+Dr. Lockwood attended the University of California Santa Cruz and graduated in 2006 with her Bachelor of Science degree in Biology.
 After graduation she spent two years working in San Diego as a veterinary technician.
-During this time she learned new aspects of caring for animals and wanted to do everything she could to help them.
-Dr. Lockwood graduated from Western University of Health Sciences in 2012 with her Doctorate of Veterinary Medicine.
-She completed an intense and extremely gratifying year-long rotating small animal internship at VCA Veterinary Care Animal Hospital and Referral Center in Albuquerque, New Mexico.
-While in New Mexico, her love for dermatology grew stronger and she was fortunate to work closely with Dr. Schick and Dr. Mount to gain more knowledge about the wonderful field of dermatology.
+During this time, she learned new aspects of caring for animals and decided to attend veterinarian school, graduating from Western University of Health Sciences in 2012 with her Doctorate of Veterinary Medicine.
+She completed an intense and gratifying rotating small animal internship at VCA Veterinary Care Animal Hospital and Referral Center in Albuquerque, New Mexico.
+While in New Mexico, her love for dermatology grew strong as she worked closely with Dermatology for Animals.

 Stephanne Schwartz, DVM